Texas Tech University

 Legends of the Night Sky: Orion takes a lighthearted and imaginative look at the myths and stories associated with the constellation Orion, the great hunter of the winter sky.
 The show brings the mythological Orion to life in a fun-filled, animated adventure.
 Accompanied by narrators Aesop the owl and Socrates the mouse, we follow Orion's adventures as he grows to manhood, battles mythical beasts, foils the plot of an evil king and wins the heart of Artemis, the beautiful moon-goddess.
 By the end of the story, we learn how the constellation Orion was placed in the sky, forever turning overhead throughout the seasons.

-Legends of the Night Sky: Perseus and Andromeda teaches children and adults the Greek story about the stars.
+Legends of the Night Sky: Perseus and Andromeda is 18 minutes of full-dome fun, while also teaching children and adults the Greek story about the stars.
 We follow the legends of the mighty hero, Perseus and his love, Princess Andromeda in the adventures that lead to this couple's meeting.
-Hear the legends of Perseus' s birth and the great prophecy tied to him.
+Hear the legends of Perseus' birth and the great prophecy tied to him.
 Then hear of the beautiful princess, Andromeda, and her parents great mistake that nearly cost them their kingdom!

-Legends of the Night Sky: Perseus and Andromeda + Orion
+Legends of the Night Sky: Perseus + Orion

 Narrators Aesop the owl and Socrates the mouse tell us two stories from from Autumn and Winter.